rdbliss/halstead/README.md

 ![Example run with the youtube-dl package](./youtube-dl.svg)

-The command `halstead -j -s rg3/youtube-dl mwouts/jupytext KonstantinSchubert/zero` produced the more complicated graphic:
+The command `halstead -j rg3/youtube-dl mwouts/jupytext
+KonstantinSchubert/zero` produced the following, more complicated graphic:

 ![Example of a joined plot](./youtube-dl_jupytext_zero.svg)